CWrecker/DrinkMaker/README.md

 # DrinkMaker
 test files
-for machine operation and tests
+for machine operation and tests.